adamsteer/f4g-oceania-pdal/readme.md

 ...but stick with us - instructions for dockerised processing are included in the notebook!

+Finally, to visualise some data products, please ensure you have:
+- [QGIS](http://qgis.org) or an alternate viewer for geoJSON and georeferenced raster data
+- [CloudCompare](https://www.danielgm.net/cc/) or an alternate LAS/LAZ file viewer

 ### Sample data

 Please download the .laz format datasets found here: https://s3.amazonaws.com/f4g-pdal-workshop-sampledata/